synaptic-cleft/musescore-tutorial/README.md

 <!-- unused screenshot for SATB, probably not necessary to add -->
 ![New file setup](./pics/newSetup.png)

 For pure singing practice the notes in correct rhythm should be sufficient.
 Therefore, we will focus on this in this tutorial.
 You can insert all notes by first clicking on the correct rhythm on the note input bar and then clicking the correct pitch on the staff lines.
-However, this becomes tedious easily.
+However, this quickly becomes tedious.

 ![Transcribe sheet music](./pics/insertNotes.png)